JohnKearney1/TikTokFarm/Readme.md

 ## Usage

-### main.py

 There are two python files you will use in tandem.
-The first file main.py, downloads and locates the files appropriately.
+The first file **main.py**, downloads and locates the files appropriately.
 Essentially, an ingestion script.

+**uploader.py** runs 24/7 in the background and posts a video from the clipped videos queue every 30 minutes.

+The intended manner of usage is to run the **uploader** script, then use the **main** script to continually feed new clips to the uploader.

+### main.py

 Syntax:
 ```commandline